VarunCodes/CV/README.md

 As a clear communicator I have taken XP values to heart when interacting with my group members and pair programmers, and I respond positively to feedback from peers.
 I am confident when suggesting new approaches while at the same time being empathetic to the dynamics of the group.

 #### Competitive
-I believe that looking to improve and being hungry to pick up new skills is integral to move forward as a developer, and throughout my time at Makers I've quickly grasped new concepts and incorporated them into my skill set.
-I like inheriting responsibility and seeing how far I can go in a given amount of time.
+I believe that striving to improve and being hungry to pick up new skills is integral to move forward as a developer, and throughout my time at Makers I've quickly grasped new concepts and incorporated them into my skill set.
+I like inheriting responsibility and pushing to see how far I can go in a given amount of time.

 #### Team player